prageethpasyala/W-SlackBoltApp-UserForm-newbranch-commit-push-github-v4/README.md

 <h1><b>SLACKBOT UserForm GUI</b></h1>

-<i>VERSION UPDATE: Remove the create terrafrom.tfvar file GitHub functionalities.</i>
+<i>VERSION UPDATE: Remove the create terrafrom.tfvar file GitHub functionalities  from the previous version.</i>

 The app is providing a user-friendly GUI application form with input text boxes, drop-down menus and buttons to insert user information.
 Once submit the data it will store directly in the dynamodb table with help of a lambda function.